Strategic Extractive Resource Areas

 By using planning controls to secure quarry materials, SERAs will help communities better understand where quarries might be in the future, taking into account neighbouring developments, environmental and community aspects as well as cultural heritage.

-SERAs also help better identify existing and potential quarry sites so they are more clearly considered in the assessment of local development, which will help to protect the supply of quarry materials into the future.
+SERAs help better identify existing and potential quarry sites so they are more clearly considered in the assessment of other local developments, which will help to protect the supply of quarry materials into the future.

 SERA roll-out